lukensmall/pkg_ping/README.md

+### It determines and prints the fastest OpenBSD mirror(s) for your version and architecture for the /etc/installurl file and if run as root, will write the fastest successful one to disk unless -f is used.

+### New feature:

+New flag: -G

+It acts like -g, but instead of testing all the mirrors, it processes EVERY mirror downloaded.
+This operation is performed very quickly.

 ### Major update:
 It fork()s a 5th potential (yet essential) parallel process to scrape the download speed from ftp(1), send it back to the parent process and uses that bandwidth and the response speed to average out what mirrors are the best, not based upon the order alone,